StowMarines/StowMarines-Interface/README.md

 # StowMarines_Interface

+PLEASE ONLY USE THE SOFTWARE HERE IF YOU ARE A ALPHA OR BETA TESTERS.
+I CANNOT PROVIDE SUPPORT FOR ANYONE OTHER THAN THOSE LISTED BELOW.

 ## About
 The StowMarines Interface is a replacement for Arma3Sync specifically designed and coded for the StowMarines.
 It is planned to extend it's features to host elements such as (and not limited to): a unit calendar, staff dashboard, LOA system etc.